-This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.
+This model encodes retail objects to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

-In version 2.0, the Retail Item Embedding model both generates embedding vectors in a reference space and provides a classification output to categorize the objects into seen classes, which refer to the classes that have appeared in the training datasets.
+In version 2.0, the Retail Object Recognition model both generates embedding vectors in a reference space and provides a classification output to categorize the objects into seen classes, which refer to the classes that have appeared in the training datasets.

 Both versions 1.0 and 2.0 are adept at executing few-shot learning, having been trained through the process of metric learning.
 For a more comprehensive understanding of metric learning, please consult the provided references.